 Shimano Curado DC: Field Test

-This test took me and my Shimano Curado DC combo to Stillwater Dam, one of my favorite spots outside Scranton, Pennsylvania.
-One of the reasons I love hitting this reservoir is because of the versatility of the fishing, depending on the weather.
+This test took my Shimano Curado DC combo and me to Stillwater Dam, one of my favorite spots outside Scranton, Pennsylvania.
+One of the reasons I love hitting this reservoir is the versatility of the fishing, depending on the weather.

-There’s one area of the lake right outside the boat launch where the water level rises after heavy rainfall.
-You can only access this area in a kayak after heavy rainfall, and it still requires you to cast beyond a row of milkweed.
+There’s one lake area outside the boat launch where the water level rises after heavy rainfall.
+You can only access this area in a kayak after heavy rain, which still requires you to cast beyond a row of milkweed.

 I took my rod and reel combo, paired with one of my favorites, the Booyah Pad Crasher, and hit the lake.

-The unbelievable smoothness and control that the Curado provides allowed me to extend my cast just beyond the milkweed and touch down near a dense lillie cover.
-This is the absolute perfect location to hop some frogs on an overcast day in late summer.
+The unbelievable smoothness and control the Curado provides allowed me to extend my cast beyond the milkweed and touch down near a dense lillie cover.
+This is the perfect location to hop some frogs on an overcast day in late summer.

-A few twitches and a handful of casts later, I got exactly what I wanted.
-While it was only a three-pounder—nothing to call home over—I had a heck of a day out there pulling in largemouth and perch.
+I got exactly what I wanted: a few twitches and a handful of casts later.
+While it was only a three-pounder—nothing to call home over—I had a day out there pulling in largemouth and perch.

 Model Breakdown